lixianphys/lixianphys.github.io/content/posts/pid_controller/index.md

 ---
 author: ["Lixian Wang"]
-title: How to Turn My Kettle into a Sous Vide Cooker
+title: Turn My old Kettle into a Sous Vide Cooker
-tags: ["physics", "programming"]
+tags: ["PID control", "Genetic algorithm","Arduino","Raspberry Pi"]
-categories: ["physics", "algorithm", "programming", "microcontroller"]
+categories: ["physics", "algorithm", "microcontroller","fun"]
 date: "2022-12-12"
-summary: "This blog serves as a memorial for the project titled to keep notes of why i started and what i learned from it"
-description: "This blog serves as a memorial for the project titled
-to keep notes of why i started and what i learned from it"
 ShowToc: true
 TocOpen: true
+draft: false
 ---

-This blog serves as a memorial for the project titled ["A genetic-algorithm optimized PID controller"](/projects/4_project/) to keep notes of why i started and what i learned from it.

 ## Background and Motivation
 I came across an advert for [Sous vide cooker](https://anovaculinary.com/pages/what-is-sous-vide), which is popular for preparing juicy steak.
 I happened to have an electronic kettle to be replaced.
 Not very happy with its condition, and a new one was already in my shopping list.
 Bingo!
 A natural idea came to me that this kettle can be repurposed to mimic what a Sous vide cooker could do - maintaining a fixed temperature of a body of water for a relatively long time.
 I knew immediately that this requires a good PID controller just like what I have in a cryostat for stabilizing the sample chamber temperature slightly above the absolute zero.
 As one may know, the brain of the PID controller is a simple feedback loop governed by three parameters: proportional gain (P), integral gain (I) and derivative gain (D).
 In practice, in a narrow range of goal temperature, these parameters do not need to be dynamically adapted to a different goal if the external environment is stable.
 However, it is not guaranteed to always achieve the best stabilization for a wide range of goal temperature for the same set of parameters.
 That means these parameters also need to be changed if the goal temperature varies.
 On top of the PID feedback loop, we also need to add another layer of feedback loop to optimize parameters P, I and D.  Then the genetic algorithm seems to be useful here for generating the best choice of parameters.